SUPPORTING OUR CUSTOMERS IN SENDING PARCELS TO EUROPE AND NORTHERN IRELAND

 We are here to support you, our customers, and your business, in sending to Europe and Northern Ireland.

-DHL Parcel UK is an Authorised Economic Operator (AEO)
+DHL eCommerce UK is an Authorised Economic Operator (AEO)

 Authorised Economic Operator (AEO) status is an international quality mark for companies whose customs processes are secure and efficient.